+ABSTRACT

-Abstract - The atomizer is assembled in an automated assembly line, which inevitably creates assembly defects.
-In this paper, we use machine vision technology to detect assembly defects in atomizer.
-We propose two algorithms: image processing algorithm and deep learning algorithm based on convolutional neural network.
-For the image processing algorithm, we set the ROI for detection according to the position of different assembly defects, and design the corresponding image processing detection algorithm.
-For the deep learning algorithm, we adopted the MobileNet model and proposed a new training program to improve the accuracy of the detection.
-At the end of this paper, we evaluate the performance of the two algorithms, and analyze the advantages and disadvantages of the two algorithms.
+Atomizers are assembled in an automated assembly line, which inevitably creates assembly defects.
+In this paper, we use machine vision technology to detect assembly defects in atomizers.
+We propose two algorithms: an image processing algorithm, and a deep learning algorithm based on convolutional neural network.
+For design of the image processing algorithm, we set the region of interest for detection according to the position of different assembly defects.
+For the deep learning algorithm, we adopt the MobileNet model and propose a new training program to improve detection accuracy.
+The paper also includes an evaluation of the performance of the two algorithms and analyzes their advantages and disadvantages.

+KEYWORDS

-Index Terms - Atomizer; Assembly defect detection; Machine vision; CNN
+Atomizer, Assembly defect detection, Convolutional neural network, Machine vision

-I. Introduction
+1 Introduction

-In industrial automation production, in order to ensure the quality of the product, it is necessary to perform defect detection on the product to eliminate defective products.
-In practical applications, machine vision is often used for defect detection, which increases the automation of production and reduces labor costs.
-At present, there are two types of algorithms for machine vision, one is digital image processing algorithm, and the other is deep learning algorithm based on convolutional neural network.
+In industrial automated production, in order to ensure the quality of the product it is necessary to perform defect detection in order to eliminate defective products.
+Machine vision is often used for defect detection, which increases the automation of production and reduces labor costs.
+At present, there are two types of algorithms for machine vision, one is a digital image processing algorithm, and the other is a deep learning algorithm based on convolutional neural network (CNN).

-In the field of industrial inspection, image processing algorithms are mainly used.
-Because the theory of image processing algorithms is more mature.
-Some scholars have designed corresponding image processing detection algorithms for assembly defects of different products.
+In the field of industrial inspection, image processing algorithms are mainly used because the theory of image processing algorithms is more mature.
+Scholars have designed corresponding image processing detection algorithms for assembly defects of different products.

-Jiancheng [1] uses the distance measurement method to measure the position of the part to detect whether the syringe is assembled correctly.
-Jing et al. [2] used the modified Hausdorff distance matching algorithm to detect the position of the part.
-Ardhy et al. [3] preprocessed the image using an adaptive Gaussian threshold method, and then performed a differential operation on the standard image and the image to be detected to detect whether the PCB board is defective.
+Jiancheng [1] used the distance measurement method to measure the position of a syringe part in order to detect whether the syringe had been assembled correctly.
+Jing et al. [2] used the modified Hausdorff distance matching algorithm to detect the position of a syringe part.
+Ardhy et al. [3] pre-processed an image using an adaptive Gaussian threshold method, and then performed a differential operation on the standard image and the image to be detected, to detect whether a printed circuit board was defective.

 In recent years, deep learning technology has made remarkable achievements in the field of image recognition.
-Image recognition algorithms based on convolutional neural networks have been successfully applied in many fields.
-In the field of industrial defect detection, some scholars have also begun to use convolutional neural networks for defect detection and classification.
+Image recognition algorithms based on CNN have been successfully applied in many fields.
+In the field of industrial defect detection, some scholars have also begun to use CNN for defect detection and classification.

 Je-Kang Park et al. [4] designed a simple CNN network structure to detect surface defects of different items.
-Wu Tong [4] used the X-ray imaging system to collect images of the products and label them, extract the feature of the parts using a convolutional neural network, and then train the deep learning model.
-Use the model to categorize the internal parts of the assembly to detect missing parts.
+Wu Tong [5] used the X-ray imaging system to collect images of the products and label them, extract the feature of the parts using a CNN, and then train the deep learning model.
+The model was used to categorize the internal parts of the assembly to detect missing parts.

-The research object of this paper is the atomizer.
-The assembly process of the atomizer requires several processes.
+The research object of this paper is an atomizer.
+The assembly process of an atomizer requires several processes.
 Failure of the gripping of components can result in missing parts.
 Machine vibration and assembly accuracy can make the assembly position of the parts inaccurate.
-Combined with the actual situation of production, the assembly defects of the atomizer can be divided into four types: missing workpiece, missing cotton core, missing metal sheet and abnormal wire position.
-Defect samples are shown in Fig. 1.
+Combined with the actual situation of production, the assembly defects of an atomizer can be divided into four types: missing workpiece, missing cotton core, missing metal sheet, and abnormal wire position.
+Defect samples are shown in Figure 1.